 Welcome to www.vickyruppert.com!
-I am so pleased to finally have this site up and running and designed the way I want it.
+I am so pleased to finally have this site working well and designed the way I want it.
 Moving On is in blog style and covers various topics about moving on in life after the death of a loved-one, my sweet husband, Jim.
 He succumbed to hereditary Alzheimer’s after 19 years with the disease.

 The topics can be broad, serious, or funny depending on their content.
 We all have struggles in life, hidden or exposed, but they are there for all of us.
 I hope you will find the articles in Moving On amusing and helpful!